luntergroup/octopus/README.md

 By default octopus will use either the individual or population models.
 To invoke another calling model, either the `--caller` (`-C`) option must be set, or another option which allows octopus to deduce the required caller must be supplied.

-In the case of somatic variant, the somatic caller is automatically invoked if the option `--normal-sample ('-N')` is set:
+In the case of somatic variant, the somatic caller is automatically invoked if the option `--normal-sample` (`-N`) is set:

 ```shell
 $ octopus -R hs37d5.fa -I normal.bam tumour.bam --normal-sample NORMAL